Collywobbles007/FootballOnline/README.md

 - Futsal style pitch with goals
 - Play area boundaries are defined - ball will return to the centre circle after entering the goal or leaving the pitch

+Known Issues:
+- The screen for entering your name is a bit buggy
+- Ball sometimes disappears when shooting close to the keeper

-You can see some videos of the game in action here: https://collywobbles.net/category/futsal-game/
+You can see some videos of different versions of the game as it was developed in the development blog: https://collywobbles.net/category/futsal-game/

-Some of the older vidoes contain some extra paid-for visual assets which have been removed from the version here on GitHub.
+Some of the older vidoes contain some extra paid-for visual assets (mostly Polygon assets) which have been removed from the version here on GitHub.
 They are just scenery and so they do not affect the actual gameplay functionality.
 The latest video has the scenery removed and is created from the project stored here on GitHub.

 I am not currently actively working on this project as I don't currently have the time or inclination.
 Therefore, I am providing it as-is under the GNU Public Licence v3.0 (read full licence for details) so that anyone can work on it to try and develop it further.